VA Sleep Apnea Disability Ratings Explained

 Requires chronic respiratory failure with carbon dioxide retention, cor pulmonale (right-sided heart failure due to lung disease), or the need for a tracheostomy.
 This is extremely rare for obstructive sleep apnea.

-The VA has proposed changes to these rating criteria that may shift the focus toward sleep study results rather than device use.
-Check VA.gov for the most current rating schedule, as criteria may change.
+The VA has proposed changes to these rating criteria that may shift the focus toward how well treatment controls your symptoms rather than device use.
+It is still a proposed rule, not final, and current ratings are protected from reduction.
+Our VA sleep apnea rating change explainer covers what is proposed and where it stands; check VA.gov for the most current rating schedule, as criteria may change.

 For more on how sleep apnea severity is classified, see understanding your AHI score.